 Education Scotland will undertake 250 inspections across the school sector.

 In these inspections we will also gather evidence on school empowerment through the Leadership of Change quality improvement indicator.

 We currently anticipate carrying out 50 further inspections of schools where we have identified important weaknesses in the quality of education.

 We will inspect eight community learning and development services and carry out a further inspection of one community and learning service.

 The quality assurance arrangements for colleges are agreed annually between Education Scotland and the Scottish Funding Council.
-These arrangements are built on continuous engagement with all 27 colleges across 13 regions, leading to the production by each college of an Evaluative Report and an associated Enhancement Plan for endorsement by education Scotland and the Scottish Funding Council.
-These documents will be submitted to Education Scotland for formal endorsement in October 2018 and will be published in December 2018.
+These arrangements are built on continuous engagement with all 27 colleges across 13 regions, leading to the production by each college of an Evaluative Report and an associated Enhancement Plan for endorsement by Education Scotland and the Scottish Funding Council.
+These will be published in February 2019.

 Inspections of private colleges and English language schools are determined by the requirements of UK Visa and Immigration to meet the requirements for educational oversight for Tier 4 sponsor status.
 Of the eight colleges currently supported by Education Scotland, two will be inspected during 2018-19 with the remaining six being in the cycle for annual engagement.
 This is dependent on colleges requesting inspection to retain Tier 4 status.

 We inspect the quality of careers information and guidance services delivered by Skills Development Scotland across five council areas, (The Moray Council, East Renfrewshire Council, Angus Council, West Lothian Council, and West Dunbartonshire Council).
 We will also carry out three follow up inspections (Midlothian Council, South Lanarkshire Council, Dundee City Council).

 We will conduct national thematic inspection for Modern Apprentice in Hospitality.